siberoloji/siberoloji.github.io/content/en/docs/HTML/2024-10-27-ultimate-guide-about-a-tagstructure-and-usage.md

-The `&lt;a&gt;` tag is a powerful and essential element in HTML, serving as the backbone of web navigation.
+The `<a>` tag is a powerful and essential element in HTML, serving as the backbone of web navigation.
 Understanding its structure, usage, and various attributes is crucial for creating effective links and enhancing the user experience on your website.
-By applying best practices and ensuring accessibility, you can utilize the `&lt;a&gt;` tag to its full potential, guiding your users to valuable resources and information.
+By applying best practices and ensuring accessibility, you can utilize the `<a>` tag to its full potential, guiding your users to valuable resources and information.